karnotxyz/karnot-cli/README.md

 ## Dependencies

-There are a few dependencies that need to be installed to smoothly `madara-cli`.
+There are a few dependencies that need to be installed to smoothly use `madara-cli`.

 [Installing dependencies](./docs/setup.md)